-Bengi Baran, Ph.D. is an Assistant Professor in the Department of Psychiatry at Harvard Medical School.
+Bengi Baran, Ph.D. is an Assistant Professor in the Department of Psychological & Brain Sciences at the University of Iowa with an appointment at Harvard Medical School.
 She received her PhD in Psychological and Brain Sciences from the University of Massachusetts, Amherst, then she completed the postdoctoral training program in Sleep, Circadian and Respiratory Neurobiology at Harvard Medical School’s Division of Sleep Medicine.
 Her research focuses on understanding the cognitive function of sleep in neuropsychiatric disorders.
 She uses MRI (event-related and resting state fMRI and diffusion weighted imaging), sleep EEG, event-related potentials, clinical evaluations and behavioral testing methods.